Ricardo Gareca: Peru national team

 In February 2015, Gareca was named the manager for the Peruvian national team.
 At the first moment he got appointed, the decision had sparked a number of criticism among Peruvian football platforms due to the fact he was the man behind the current Peru's football crisis, blaming him for the goal that killed Peru's dream to qualify for the 1986 FIFA World Cup.
 Taking over shortly before the 2015 Copa América, Gareca faced a difficult task to encourage an already demoralized Peruvian team to achieve some football feat and to prove his worthiness as coach.
 Peru's first match under Gareca however, was a friendly defeat to Venezuela, and the pressure increased.

 However, Gareca turned the struggling Peruvians around and led them to the semi-finals of the competition and eventually occupied third place.
 This was the repeat of the 2011 Copa América and thus he got some good credits, although skepticism remained high due to previous experience with Sergio Markarián in the 2014 World Cup qualifiers.

 Gareca then led Peru in the 2018 World Cup qualifiers, but his journey was extremely rocky.
 Throughout seven games, Peru only managed a lone home win to Paraguay, as the team lost the others.
 Following the dented 0–2 away loss to minnows Bolivia, Gareca faced possible sacking, however the pressure was relieved when the Bolivians were found to have fielded ineligible player and the result was forfeited to a 3–0 win for Peru away.
 Although it was less meaningful at that time, Gareca was capable to utilize this lone advantage to lead a successful Peruvian resurgence in the remaining games, with the team only lost to Brazil and Chile, especially two encouraging draws to Argentina, his homeland, and a home win to Uruguay, eventually brought Peru to the playoff for the first time since 1986.
-On 15 November 2017, Gareca led Peru to a 2–0 on aggregate victory against New Zealand, confirming their place in the 2018 FIFA World Cup, its first ever FIFA World Cup after 36 years absent.
+On 15 November 2017, Gareca led Peru to a 2–0 on aggregate victory against New Zealand, confirming their place in the 2018 FIFA World Cup, its first ever FIFA World Cup after 36 years absence.
 It had been described as the greatest irony of world's football, since Gareca himself had put Peru into a World Cup drought 32 years before.
 Interestingly, Ricardo Gareca also shared a coincidence record with another late player and manager, Didi Pereira, who was responsible for eliminating Peru from the 1958 FIFA World Cup before rebuilding the same team to qualify for its most successful World Cup in 1970.